-Aleke Tsoubanos is in her second season at the helm of the women’s tennis program in 2021-22.
+Aleke Tsoubanos is in her third season at the helm of the women’s tennis program in 2022-23.
 She has been with the Commodores for nearly 20 years after competing as a student-athlete from 2000-04 and serving as an assistant and associate head coach under Geoff Macdonald for 13 seasons from 2008-20 before taking over.

 A three-time All-American as a student-athlete, Tsoubanos plays an essential role in bringing in some of the nation’s top recruiting classes to Music City and has been essential to the program’s elite level of success, including the squad’s back-to-back SEC regular-season and tournament crowns (2017, 2018) and 2015 national championship title.

 In her first season as head coach, Tsoubanos guided the Commodores to a perfect 8-0 start with a big road victory over No. 9 Georgia Tech.
 While also beating four ranked SEC teams along the way, she took the Commodores to a 26th-straight NCAA Tournament and nearly ousted No. 15 seed Ohio State in the second round on the way to finishing No. 29 in the nation as a team.
 At season’s end, she tutored Christina Rosca to an Elite Eight finish at the NCAA Singles Tournament.

 She helped guide the Commodores back to the NCAA Tournament in 2022, taking down Xavier and Ohio State en route to a Sweet 16 appearance.
 Three Commodores earned All-SEC second team honors with Anna Ross, Anessa Lee and Holly Staff all earning recognized.
 The Dores finished No. 26 in the final ITA national rankings.